finsberg/cookiecutter-pypackage/{{cookiecutter.project_slug}}/docs/installation.rst

 Virtual environment
 -------------------

 Before you install any packages it is recommended that you create a virtual environment.
-You can do this using the built in `venv`_Github module.
+You can do this using the built in `venv`_ module.
 It is also possible to use the `virtualenv`_ package which can be installed with `pip`_.

 .. code-block:: console